kmarr21/ATPTennisPrediction/README.md

 # Predicting ATP Match Outcomes: From Traditional Rating Systems to Graph Attention Networks

-> **Work in Progress**: This project was started as part of an MS Data Science capstone at Tufts University, but certain adjustments are still being made in this repo.
+> **Work in Progress**: This project was started as part of an MS Data Science capstone at Tufts University, but certain adjustments are still being made and are ongoing...

 ## Overview